 Welcome to the Department of Surgery

 The Department of Surgery at Harbor-UCLA is a vibrant and growing tertiary care academic unit.
-It is composed of 11 divisions staffed with 39 full-time and 9 part-time faculty, all of whom are appointed and promoted through the high standards of the UCLA School of Medicine.
-We are also one of the busiest operative Level I Trauma Centers in the western U.S. The Department supports a General Surgery Residency Program, a Vascular Surgery Fellowship, and a newly approved Trauma/Critical Care fellowship.
-Our mission is to provide first class surgical care for our patients, and we take pride in the fact that our faculty and residents are a multifaceted group of exceptional clinicians, outstanding teachers, and cutting edge innovators.
+It is composed of 12 divisions, staffed with 50 full-time and 10 part-time faculty, all of whom are appointed and promoted through the high standards of the UCLA School of Medicine.
+We are also one of the busiest operative Level I Trauma Centers in the western U.S. The Department supports a General Surgery Residency Program, a Vascular Surgery Fellowship, and a Surgical Critical Care fellowship.
+Our mission is to provide first class surgical care for our patients, and we take pride in the fact that our faculty, residents, and fellows are a multifaceted group of exceptional clinicians, outstanding teachers, and cutting-edge innovators.

-In April 2014, Harbor-UCLA Medical Center opened 16 new ultramodern operating rooms, along with a new 50+ bed emergency department that is fully equipped for high-level trauma management.
+Three years ago, Harbor-UCLA Medical Center opened 16 new ultramodern operating rooms, along with a new 50+ bed emergency department that is fully equipped for high-level trauma management.
 With a full complement of surgical subspecialists, many of the latest advanced surgical technologies are offered at our facility, including cutting-edge endovascular techniques for complex thoracic aortic pathology (TEVAR), intraoperative radiation therapy (IORT) for breast cancer, hyperthermic intraperitoneal chemotherapy (HIPEC) with cytoreductive surgery, resuscitative endovascular balloon occlusion of the aorta (REBOA) for trauma, and robotic cancer surgery, to name a few.
-We are the first hospital in the Western U.S. to have procured the latest generation of the da Vinci robot, and within the first year, we have performed over 100 robotic cases spanning colorectal, thoracic, surgical oncology, urology, and hepatobiliary disciplines.
-Overall, the new OR suite provides a much needed 45% increase in block time, allowing us to perform over 1000 cases per month.
+We were the first hospital in the Western U.S. to have procured the latest generation of the da Vinci robot, and have performed over 250 robotic cases spanning colorectal, thoracic, surgical oncology, urology, and hepatobiliary disciplines.
+We were the first hospital in the western U.S. to perform a robotic kidney transplant.

-Our department places a premium on education.
+Our department places a premium on education and wellness.
 We have a robust and innovative educational program.
 Our faculty actively engage residents and students in weekly skills and didactic teaching sessions.
-The program’s success is evidenced by numerous teaching accolades, including two National Golden Apple Teaching Awards from the American Medical Student Association, a commendation from the ACGME for the general surgery residency program, and several teaching awards given to our surgical residents by the UCLA medical students.
+The program’s success is evidenced by numerous teaching accolades, including two National Golden Apple Teaching Awards from the American Medical Student Association, the ACGME Parker Palmer Courage to Teach Award, a commendation from the ACGME for the general surgery residency program, and several teaching awards given to our surgical residents by the UCLA medical students.
 Harbor-UCLA is one of the primary teaching sites for the UCLA medical students.
 Our surgical faculty hold prominent and active roles in the UCLA School of Medicine, and are involved in the design and implementation of the medical school curriculum.
+Our faculty have developed a Residents and Fellows as Teachers program for trainees to help them develop as successful educators.
+We also embarked on a Surgical Trainee Assessment of Readiness exam for our junior residents, to test their knowledge and basic skills prior to progressing onto the next year of training.
+Our Department has spearheaded a hospital-wide Faculty and Residents as Educators Symposium, which is now in its 3rd year.
+Aditionally, we created a wellness program, and appointed a Director of Wellness for our faculty and trainees, including annual retreats and regular programming which includes such topics as fitness, stress management, nutrition, and mindful awareness.

 Christian de Virgilio, M.D., FACS